 You shouldn’t even buy your own wedding dress let alone the gowns for your bridesmaids.
 All bridal party and grooms’ party attire can wait until a few months before the wedding.

-The minor details – such as the color of your linens, dinnerware, and even ushers all can wait until a month before the wedding.
+The minor details – such as the colour of your linens, dinnerware, and even ushers all can wait until a month before the wedding.
 There’s no need to worry about insignificant details that don’t really make or break the wedding.

 The Legal Stuff